PaloAltoNetworks/panos-monitor/README.md

 2.  **Add Single Firewall:** Enter an IP address manually.
 3.  **Import from File:** Upload a `.txt` file with one IP address per line.

+### 4. Managing Firewall Models

+Navigate to the **Manage Models** page.
+Here you can add new firewall models or delete existing ones.
+This data is used by the Upgrade Advisor.
+On first run, the application will automatically import a default list of models.

 The background poller will automatically detect the model of newly added firewalls on its next cycle.

 ### 4. Viewing Data and Graphs